fastlane/docs/docs/actions.md

   `message` | The tag message.
 Defaults to the tag's name `commit` | The commit or object where the tag will be set.
 Defaults to the current HEAD `force` | Force adding the tag
+  `sign` | Make a GPG-signed tag, using the default e-mail address's key

 </details>